Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake.md

 ![a screenshot of the Snowflake export data modal](../../assets/images/integrations-snowflake-export-export-data.png)

-This process can take anywhere from a single day to several weeks, depending on your data volume, warehouse size, cluster count, network bandwidth, and number of concurrent historical data exports you currently have, among other factors.
+This process can take anywhere from a single day to several weeks.
+It depends on your data volume, warehouse size, cluster count, network bandwidth, and number of concurrent historical data exports you currently have, among other factors.

 ## Reduce your Snowflake computation costs